Joshua Welch, 10, does well in his elementary school classroom when he has a teacher trained to deal with his autism, his mother said.

 The Wake schools system has 1,219 special education teachers working with 18,979 students.
-To help find additional teachers, administrators are offering current ones a $100 bonus for a successful referral.
-Also, there’s a special education hiring blitz scheduled for Aug.
+To help find more teachers, administrators are offering current ones a $100 bonus for a successful referral.
+Also, there’s a special education hiring blitz scheduled for Saturday, Aug.
 10, with opportunities to meet principals and explore jobs at elementary, middle and high schools.

-The need is particularly critical for special education teachers certified in adapted curriculum, in teaching students with severe to profound autism, or in teaching those with moderate intellectual disability.
+The need is critical for special education teachers certified in adapted curriculum, in teaching students with severe to profound autism, or in teaching those with moderate intellectual disability.

 “Autism teachers have unique training and skill sets,” Welch said.
 “Most of them apply to other children with disabilities as well.”